gabbersepp/dev.to-posts/blog-posts/cypress-native-event/cypress-native-event.md

 # Native events vs. synthetic events

 `Synthetic events` are called that ones you call normally in your code, like `$el.click()`.
 They are simulated and produced by `Javascript`. `Native events` are produced by the browser.
-The latter simulate the user behaviour better but lack the possibility that synthetic events provide.
+The latter simulate the user behavior better but lack the possibility that synthetic events provide.

 Using a native click event you can instruct the browser to **click onto the screen at position x:y** whereas using a synthetic click you can instruct to **trigger a click event on element `div[id='test']`**.
 So what is the difference?
 Imagine a `button` that is covered completely by a `div` whose `z-index` is higher.
 Doing a native click onto the button won't arrive at the button because the `div` receives it.
 Doing a synthetic click onto the `button` will trigger the button's click event handler.